-When Emergency care is received outside of the United States and its territories (worldwide coverage), you will be responsible for \$90 per incident.
+When Emergency care is received outside the United States and its territories (worldwide coverage), you will be responsible for \$90 per incident.
 Network PlatinumPlus will pay the remaining cost per incident up to the maximum \$100,000 every year.
-Some facilities may bill Network Health directly (preferred, using U.S. dollars); other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
-In this situation, you will be required to provide documents that may include, a copy of the bill, proof of payment and Englishlanguage medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
-Prescription drugs are not covered. \
+Some facilities may bill Network Health directly, and this is the preferred method, using U.S. dollars.
+Other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
+In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
+Prescription drugs are not covered.